jimkang/hail-ants-bot/README.md

 Clone this repo.

-Then, create a `config.js` file in the project root that contains [Twitter API keys](https://gist.github.com/jimkang/34d16247b40097d8cace) and [Wordnik API key](http://developer.wordnik.com/).
+Then, create a `your-config.js` file that contains [Twitter API keys](https://gist.github.com/jimkang/34d16247b40097d8cace) and paths to the modules it should use.
 Example:

     module.exports = {
       twitter: {